Field Crop Reporting Series

 - Crops and horticulture

 Data sources and methodology

-The target population for the Farm Surveys includes all farms in Canada enumerated in the Census of Agriculture except institutional farms, farms on First Nations reserves and farms from the Northwest Territories, Yukon and Nunavut.
+The target population for the field crop surveys includes all farms in Canada enumerated in the Census of Agriculture, except institutional farms, farms on First Nations reserves and farms from the Northwest Territories, Yukon and Nunavut.

-Farm surveys collect data from Quebec, Ontario, Manitoba, Saskatchewan and Alberta at all survey occasions.
-However they only collect data twice a year for Newfoundland and Labrador, Prince Edward Island, Nova Scotia, New Brunswick and British Columbia in the June cycle (seeded areas) and the November cycle (final crop production).
+Field crop surveys collect data from Quebec, Ontario, Manitoba, Saskatchewan and Alberta at all survey occasions.
+However, they only collect data twice a year for Newfoundland and Labrador, Prince Edward Island, Nova Scotia, New Brunswick and British Columbia in the June cycle (seeded areas) and the November cycle (final crop production).

 The questionnaire was originally designed in 1908, and has evolved over the years in order to address Statistics Canada and Canadian agricultural requirements.
 Consultations have taken place between subject matter specialists and provincial and industry experts.
 Testing is conducted in-house for flow and consistency.
 Questions will be changed, added or removed as the need arises.

 As of March 2018, the questionnaire is offered in electronic format for use on Statistics Canada website.
 The survey can now be self-completed by respondents as well as on the phone with an interviewer.

 This is a sample survey with a cross-sectional design.